EvgeniyaItkina/from-the-ground-up-bundling/lessons/03-adding-lint/README.md

   with browser globals
   - You can see this in our ESlint
 - But many times you have more than one of these: for example, Jest files need their own configuration and rules

+## 5 ESLint is a test

+- The way I view it, there is nothing different between Prettier, ESLint, PlayWright, and Jest.
+They are all tests.
+Which is why I want `npm test` to run them.
+- The way I do it is simple:
+  - Have `test:eslint` and `test:playwright` and others
+  - Use `concurrently` to run all the "test:*" scripts
+  - Voila!
+Instant and simple build system